Men's therapy & counseling in Seattle

 It depends on what you're working on.
 Some men come for a few months during a crisis or transition.
 Others stay longer to work through trauma, relationship patterns, or identity questions.
 We'll figure out together what makes sense for you.

-If something in your life isn't working—if you're overwhelmed, reactive, shut down, or just tired of white-knuckling through everything—that's enough.
-You don't need a diagnosis or a crisis to deserve support.
+If something in your life isn't working—if you're overwhelmed, reactive, shut down, or just tired of pushing through everything—that's enough.
+You don't need a diagnosis or a crisis for this to be worth doing.

 No. This isn't about judgment or lectures.
 It's about understanding what's actually happening inside you and building new options.
 I'm direct, but I'm not here to make you feel worse about yourself.